 - Save PDF statements for all bank accounts and credit cards.
 Hubdoc can do this for you automatically (we’ll discuss more about this below).

 - Regularly save your e-Transfer history.
-(Usually, you can only search back six months, so make sure you do this.)
+(Usually, you can only search back six months, so make sure you do this often.)

-New clients will receive our Home Office Expense Worksheet, which has templates for home office, vehicle expenses, owner draws/injections, e-Transfer history, and unusual items.
-It’s a good idea to update this document on an ongoing basis throughout the year
+Our home office expense worksheet has templates for home office, vehicle expenses, owner draws/injections, e-Transfer history and unusual items.
+It’s a good idea to update this document on an ongoing basis throughout the year.

 Track any expenses that you’re not 100% sure about on the Unusual Items tab.
 This includes equipment purchases, conferences, concert tickets, etc. Record all the details you have and we’ll go through them at the end of the year.

-Make sure to check out our Tax Grey Areas blog post for more on home office and vehicle expenses.
+Also be sure to check out our tax grey areas blog post for more on home office and vehicle expenses.

-Categorize your digital and/or analog files into the following categories: Personal Tax, Business Receipts, Insurance, Bank and Credit Card statements, CRA communications, Medical, House, and Personal.
-We’ve got a full home office organization how-to, including a fully colour-coded system, how to name and tag digital files, and recommendations for a life binder.
+Categorize your digital and/or analog files into the following categories: Personal tax, business receipts, insurance, bank and credit card statements, CRA communications, medical, house, and personal.
+We’ve got a full home office organization how-to including a fully colour-coded system, suggestions for naming digital files and recommendations for a life binder.

-If you want to create your own system, scan with Scanbot, then file to folders you’ve created in Dropbox or Google Drive.
+If you want to create your own system, you can scan with Scanbot, then file to folders you’ve created in Dropbox or Google Drive.

-The year-end calculation spreadsheet has a tab to track the owner’s draws and cash contributions.
-If you’re taking dividends, this is a good place to track the draws of each shareholder during the year, as well as capture any shareholder cash injections during the year.
+Our year-end calculation spreadsheet has a tab to track owners’ draws and cash contributions.
+If you’re taking dividends, you can use it to track the draws of each shareholder during the year and capture any shareholder cash injections.

-If you’re unsure whether you want to take dividends or wages, use the spreadsheet to track all your draws, and then we will have that conversation in the weeks leading up to your year-end.
+Unsure whether you want to take dividends or wages?
+Use the spreadsheet to track all your draws, and then we can have that conversation in the weeks leading up to your year-end.

-You can take an annual wage (or a once-a-year bonus), and claim it as a wage — you just need to make a CPP payment by the 15th of the month following your year-end.
+You can also take an annual wage (or a once-a-year bonus) and claim it as a wage — you’ll just need to make a CPP payment by the 15th of the month following your year-end.
 For example, if your year-end is September 30, make that CPP payment by October 15.

 If you’d like to do monthly or quarterly payroll, reach out and we can help get you set up.

-- Don’t create a spreadsheet to track all your expenses — you will spend time doing something that doesn’t really add value.
+- Don’t create a spreadsheet to track all your expenses — you’ll spend time doing something that doesn’t really add value.